givingjar/blog.givingjar.org/_posts/2016-01-27-progress-report-4.md

 There are almost always setbacks when working on a project of any size.
 Here are the lessons learned from the last round of setbacks:

-1. Scheduling blog posts is a headache!
+1. Scheduling blog posts on a static site is a headache!
-2. Local charity news gets more attention.
+2. Local charity news gets more attention than national news.
-3. Need to learn more about social media.
+3. Need to spend more time learning about marketing.

 ## Thanks {#thanks}